LAP-BAND® Diet Restrictions

 Foods to Avoid

+The LAP-BAND® diet should consist of healthy foods - foods that are low in calories and high in nutritional value.
 Eating foods that are high in sugar content, high in fat content, and high in calories with little nutritional value will decrease your rate of weight loss.
-In order in increase your rate of weight loss, there are some foods you should avoid, including:

 - Sugar and sugary foods, including: high-calorie soft drinks, syrups, honey, jelly, jam, cakes, cookies, candy, ice-cream.

 - High-fat foods, including: chocolate, chips, pies, pastries, ice-cream, bacon, sausage, fried foods, cream soups, cream sauces.